-Romance Languages and Literatures may be elected as a departmental concentration program.
-Concentration in Romance Languages and Literatures allows students to include more than one Romance language in a program of study that also encourages them to discover and to make connections between the two Romance languages and cultures that they choose to pursue.
-All students should consult with an RLL concentration advisor to develop a program of study that best corresponds to their interests and career plans.
+Romance Languages and Literatures may be elected as a departmental major program.
+A major in Romance Languages and Literatures allows students to include more than one Romance language in a program of study that also encourages them to discover and to make connections between the two Romance languages and cultures that they choose to pursue.
+All students should consult with an RLL major advisor to develop a program of study that best corresponds to their interests and career plans.

-Concentrators in Romance Languages and Literatures are encouraged to consider the possibility of studying abroad for at least one of their languages, The University of Michigan jointly sponsors study abroad programs in French, Italian, and Spanish.
-Information about these programs is available at the Center for Global and Intercultural Study (CGIS), located G155 Angell Hall (734) 764-3229.
+Majors in Romance Languages and Literatures are encouraged to consider the possibility of studying abroad for at least one of their languages.
+The University of Michigan jointly sponsors study abroad programs in French, Italian, Portuguese, and Spanish.
+Information about these programs is available at the Center for Global and Intercultural Study, (734) 764-4311.

 In addition, upper-level courses have the following prerequisites:

 - Two French courses FRENCH 250-299 for most French courses 300 and above

 - ITALIAN 230, 232, or 233 for other major-level Italian courses

 - PORTUGUESE 287 for other minor-level Portuguese courses

 - Three 279-399-level Spanish courses for most 400-level Spanish courses